ty-porter/RGBMatrixEmulator/README.md

 ## Contributing
 If you want to help develop RGBMatrixEmulator, you must also install the dev dependencies, which can be done by running ``pip install -e .[dev]`` from within the directory.

+Before submitting a PR, please open an issue to help us track development.
+All development should be based off of the `dev` branch.
+This branch is kept up-to-date with `main` after releases.

 ## Contact

 Tyler Porter